-Throughout the process, committees have written, edited and rewritten according to the template instructions, and it is now time to format and publish the Self-Study.
+Throughout the process, committees have written, edited, and rewritten according to the template instructions.
+Now, it's time to format and publish the Self-Study.
 This part requires coordination and organization to ensure that the Self-Study is in its best form.

-- Create a PDF of each of the 7 school response sections, as well as of the introduction, conclusion, and appendices, and send to ccarter@swaes.org - Create a PDF of the entire report as one document file, pages numbered, and email to Pat Blevins, pblevins@swaes.org, and ccarter@swaes.org.
-The self-study must be complete and ready for the team's review at least six weeks before the on-site visit.
+- Create a PDF of each of the 8 school response sections, as well as of the introduction, conclusion, and appendices, and send to ccarter@swaes.org. - Create a PDF of the entire report as one document file, pages numbered, and email to Pat Blevins (pblevins@swaes.org) and ccarter@swaes.org.
+The Self-Study must be complete and ready for the team's review at least six weeks before the On-Site Visit.